DataLab-Platform/DataLab/doc/features/image/menus.rst

 Intensity profiles
 ^^^^^^^^^^^^^^^^^^

-Line profile extraction
+Line profile
     Extract an horizontal or vertical profile from each selected image, and create new signals from these profiles.

     .. figure:: /images/shots/i_profile.png

-        Line profile extraction dialog.
+        Line profile dialog.
 Parameters may also be set manually ("Edit profile parameters" button).

-Average profile extraction
+Average profile
     Extract an horizontal or vertical profile averaged over a rectangular area, from each selected image, and create new signals from these profiles.

     .. figure:: /images/shots/i_profile_average.png

-        Average profile extraction dialog: the area is defined by a rectangle shape.
+        Average profile dialog: the area is defined by a rectangle shape.
         Parameters may also be set manually ("Edit profile parameters" button).

 Radial profile extraction